 Hotels are near the Jacarandas in Mexico City

 If your main goal is to see the jacaranda trees when visiting Mexico City, you are best off staying at a hotel on Paseo de la Reforma Avenue or in the Historic Center of Mexico City.
-Hotels on Paseo de la Reforma are close to Chapultepec Park, while hotels in the Historic Center of Mexico City are nearby Alameda Central.
+Hotels on Paseo de la Reforma are close to Chapultepec Park, while hotels in the Historic Center of Mexico City are near Alameda Central.
 Here are my hotel recommendations for these areas:

 Hotel Zocalo Central